pkts-rs/rscap/README.md

 [Documentation]: https://docs.rs/rscap/badge.svg
 [docs.rs]: https://docs.rs/rscap/

-### **Rscap - Rust packet capture and manipulation utilities**
+### **rscap - Rust packet capture and manipulation utilities**

 ---

-Rscap is a multi-purpose library for network packet capture/transmission and packet building.
+rscap is a multi-purpose library for network packet capture/transmission and packet building.
 Its aims are twofold:

 1. To provide Rust-native platform tools for packet capture and transmission (comparable to `libpcap`, but written from the ground up in Rust)
 2. To expose a robust and ergonomic API for building packets and accessing/modifying packet data fields in various network protocols (like `scapy`, but with strong typing and significantly improved performance)

+`rscap` specifically accomplishes (1), while the `pkts` library handles (2).

 ## Features